grahamhaug/Hetarynes_Pipeline/Module3_Generate_Arynes_From_Arenes/README.md

 1. Define relevant Paths to output files in the PATH cell below
 2. Run all cells in the notebook
 3. Some cells are "interactive" in the sense that you can render specific arenes/arynes

+### Planned Features:
+1. More robust and class-agnostic molecular validation post-SMARTS

 ### Generating Arynes from Arenes via Reaction SMARTS:
 ![Generate_Sample_Arynes](Mod3_Helpful_Pictures/Reaction_SMARTS_on_sample_Arene.PNG)